jesperba01/mirusnordic_pp4/README.md

 - I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for their support throughout the development of this project.
 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support.
-- I would like to thank the [Nicklas Olsson] For supplying images and insperation on the project.
+- I would like to thank Nicklas Olsson For supplying images and insperation on the project.